 Psyllids are small insects; the adults look like winged aphids.
 The juvenile stage has a thin, flat, shell-like covering that makes them look like scale insects.
 Symptoms include tiny ‘lumps’ or blistering on the new growth of Pittosporum and Syzygium hedges in spring and summer.
 The shoots and leaves are resistant to infestation once the new growth has hardened.
 Consequently, the long-term effect of psyllid on an established hedge isn't usually significant.

 Before spraying your hedge, check that the psyllids are still alive.
-Live psyllid is cream, effectively treated psyllids have browned off, empty indentations mean they have left the plant.
+The live psyllid is cream, effectively treated psyllids have browned off, and empty indentations mean they have left the plant.
 Control psyllid by 2 – 3 sprays of an appropriate systemic insecticide during spring and summer if required.
 We use imidacloprid, available under the trade name Cyrus®, which also controls aphids, mealy bugs, scale, thrips, whitefly and other sucking insects on ornamentals, roses and vegetables.
 Please read the label in full and contact Twining Valley Nurseries for suggested application rates.

 Grosafe GroVentive® Garden is a systemic insecticide that controls sucking and chewing insects.
 Kiwicare Plant Health Spectrum controls insect and mite pests and fungal diseases.
 An organic option is regular applications of spraying oil (e.g. Eco-oil™) following the label recommendations.
 Most other insecticide options available in retail stores require a direct hit (contact) on the insect.
 As psyllids are under the leaves, spraying needs to be directed up and into the dense foliage and repeated as necessary.